puniverse/comsat/docs/index.md

 Deploying web actors on top of Netty is as easy as inserting one of two Netty handlers in your pipeline: either `AutoWebActorHandler` or `WebActorHandler`.

-`AutoWebActorHandler` will automatically scan the classpath for classes with the `@WebActor` annotation upon first use and  will then instantiate and start the appropriate actor class (among detected ones) once per client session (or connection if there's no session, see below).
-Its constructor requires no arguments but optionally a user-specified classloader and/or a map containing per-class actor constructor parameters can be passed in.
+`AutoWebActorHandler` will automatically scan the classpath for classes with the `@WebActor` annotation upon first use and  will then instantiate and start the appropriate actor class (among detected ones) once per client session.
+Its constructor requires no arguments but optionally a user-specified classloader and/or a map containing per-class actor constructor parameters can be provided.

 The only other requirement is that your channel pipeline contains separate `HttpRequestDecoder` and `HttpResponseEncoder` instances rather than a single `HttpServerCodec` because the `HttpResponseEncoder` needs to be dynamically removed when an SSE exchange starts.
 If you prefer, as an alternative you can pass to `AutoWebActorHandler`'s constructor the name of the installed `HttpResponseEncoder`.